Term of the Moment

 Definition: capacitor

-An electronic component that stores an electric charge and releases it when required.
-It comes in a huge variety of sizes and types for use in regulating power as well as for conditioning, smoothing and isolating signals.
-Capacitors are made from many different materials, and virtually every electrical and electronic system uses them.
+An electronic component that stores an electric charge that is released to keep voltage levels stable.
+Capacitors come in a huge variety of sizes and types for use in regulating power as well as for conditioning, smoothing and isolating signals.
+They are made from different materials, and virtually every electrical and electronic system uses them.

 Somewhat Like a Battery